BK7175/Puck_Buzzer-0.2/README.md

 Bangle.js tracks the order people buzzed in.
 (since Banglejs have a limitation here, it connect only 2 puck at a time)

 - Problem:

-Bangle.js (Central) can only connect to one (Fully operational) BLE Peripheral (i.e., Puck.js) at a time.
+-Bangle.js (Central) can only connect to one (Fully operational) BLE Peripheral (i.e., Puck.js) at a time.

-It works well with 1–2 devices, but simultaneous interactions with 3+ Pucks is unreliable, especially if kids buzz fast.
+-It works well with 1–2 devices, but simultaneous interactions with 3+ Pucks is unreliable, especially if kids buzz fast.

-BLE scanning + connecting takes ~1s, so tight competition gets clunky.
+-BLE scanning + connecting takes ~1s, so tight competition gets clunky.

 # IDE
 https://www.espruino.com/ide/